kamilburda/gimp-export-layers/TRANSLATIONS.md

 How do I translate the plug-in?
 -------------------------------

+First, make sure you use the `gimp-plugin-export-layers.pot` file for the latest plug-in version.
+Either use the .pot file in the `export_layers/locale` folder (inside the folder with the installed plug-in), or, if in doubt, [download the latest version](https://github.com/khalim19/gimp-plugin-export-layers/blob/master/export_layers/locale/gimp-plugin-export-layers.pot).

 ### Poedit

 The following steps apply if you want to use Poedit.

+#### Creating a New Translation

 To create a new translation for your language:

-1. Open Poedit, select `File → New from POT/PO file...` and select the .pot file in the `export_layers/locale` folder.
+1. Open Poedit, select `File → New from POT/PO file...` and select the `gimp-plugin-export-layers.pot` file in the `export_layers/locale` folder.
 2. Set the language of the translation.
 3. Translate the strings (by filling in the `Translation` text field for each string).
 4. If desired, go to `Catalog → Properties...` and edit the translation file properties.
    If you don't do this, warning messages may pop up when saving, but they should be harmless.
-5. When done, save the .po file.
+5. When done, save your .po file.

+#### Updating an Existing Translation

-If you spotted some translation errors in the .po file or the plug-in is updated since the last translation was made, you may need to update the translation:
+If you spotted some translation errors in your .po file or the plug-in was updated since the last translation was made, you may need to update the translation:

-1. Open the .po file, select `Catalog → Update from POT file...` and find the .pot file.
+1. Open your .po file, select `Catalog → Update from POT file...` and select the `gimp-plugin-export-layers.pot` file for the latest plug-in version.
 2. Update the translated strings.
-   In case the plug-in was updated, update is necessary if:
+   Make sure to check for:
-   * new strings were defined in the .pot file,
+   * new strings,
-   * existing strings in the .pot file were modified and thus the translated strings may no longer be up-to-date.
+   * existing strings that were updated in the plug-in.
-     These strings have a so-called "fuzzy" translation and have a different color than other strings.
+     Such strings may no longer be up-to-date and have a so-called "fuzzy" translation (and have a different color than other strings).
-     If you don't correct the fuzzy strings, they will show up untranslated in the plug-in.
+     Fuzzy strings that are not corrected will show up in the plug-in untranslated.

 ### Terminal

 If you don't want to use Poedit, you may use the terminal on Linux (or a Unix-like environment for Windows, such as Cygwin).

+#### Creating a New Translation

 To create a new translation for your language: